Monali-0830/Flappy_birds/README.md

 Training Process: 🔁 Over multiple generations, the AI improves its gameplay.

-##⚙️Configuration
+⚙️ Configuration

 The config-feedforward.txt file contains NEAT settings.
 Adjust parameters such as population size and mutation rates to fine-tune training.

-##🤝Contributing
+🤝 Contributing

 Feel free to contribute by improving the AI, adding new features, or optimizing performance.
-Fork the repo and create a pull request!
+Fork the repo and create a pull request! 🚀

-##📜License
+📜 License

 This project is licensed under the MIT License.

+👨‍💻 Author

+Monali Verma